 Join the PTO: http://powellpto.com/index.html

-- Sign in & out at the front office
+- Anyone permitted to visit the campus will sign in & out at the front office.

 - Pick up students who need to leave early before 2:30pm.

 - All individuals entering the building must wear a face mask covering their mouth and nose.